Franklin Community Schools

 Franklin Community Schools is a school district headquartered in Franklin, Indiana.

 The Franklin Community School Corporation was created on January 1, 1963.
 It was a consolidation of the schools in School City of Franklin, Franklin Township, Needham Township and Union Township.
+Prior to 1963, the organization was known as 'School City of Franklin.'

 It serves almost all of Franklin.
 A small section of Bargersville is within the school district.